-The National Institute for Health Research (NIHR) Collaboration for Leadership in Applied Health Research and Care (CLAHRC) South West Peninsula - or PenCLAHRC - undertakes high-quality applied health research focused on the needs of patients and supports the translation of research evidence into practice in the NHS.
+PenARC The NIHR Applied Research Collaboration South West Peninsula undertakes high-quality applied health research focused on the needs of patients and supports the translation of research evidence into practice in the NHS.

 This research group focusses on clinically relevant applied and translational research focussing on the organisation, delivery, and quality assurance of general practice based primary care.

 The PROTECT Study will gather data and support innovative research to improve our understanding of the ageing brain and why people develop dementia.

 The Centre for Research in Ageing and Cognitive Health

 The Relational Health Group works with schools, neighbourhoods and workplaces to create the conditions for health and reduce health inequalities.
 We have developed a relational approach to understanding the barriers to health and wellbeing, co-creating ways of addressing these issues, as well as evaluating their impact.

 Read more on the Relational Health Group website.

 The Third Gap team work with patients, rather than about them, on topics of concern to those who use health services and the general public.